Discover more from Project Fable

 Present day

 Malasāra stood at the edge of the crevice, his burning torch held high.
 The eerie darkness of Pātalalokā’s desolate plains clawed at the light, trying to smother the unwelcome intrusion.
-He leaned over the edge, looking for the bottom, but the flame failed to penetrate the murky void.
-He scoured the bleak landscape behind him once, and dropped the torch into the chasm.
-It fell for endless moments before it hit the crevice floor far below.
-A small plume of dust obscured the flame for an instant, but settled quickly.
+He leaned over the edge, looking for the bottom, but the small flame failed to penetrate the murky void.
+This looks to be the same cliff.
+He dropped the torch, and it fell for endless moments before it hit the crevice floor far below.
+A small plume of sandy dust obscured the flame for an instant, but settled quickly.

-Malasāra jumped, his heavy cloak billowed as he plummeted through the ravine.
+Malasāra stepped off the edge, and his heavy cloak billowed as he plummeted through the ravine.
 Near the bottom, he slowed, and landed lightly next to the torch.
 Here, the darkness seemed deeper, almost palpable.
 He picked up the burning wood, and raised it above his head.
 The fissure continued in either direction, meandering into the gloom.
 The seven underworld realms were all mired in perpetual shadow, and Pātalalokā was no exception.

 I must be close.
 Malasāra brushed the dust off his cloak, stepped over the pieces and continued on as the path grew narrower and sloped deeper down.
 He walked on, unmindful of the coarse debris that lay scattered about the canyon floor, small stones with razor-sharp edges.
 The scree crunched under his heavy step.

 Wan and soiled, the man seemed to have never seen the light of day for years.
 Muddy and caked in dust, tattered rags clothed his skinny frame, now faded to the colour of the earth.
 His skin was cracked, like a clay statue left in the sun for too long.
-But he did not seem old, there was still a vague youthfulness about him.
+But he did not seem old, his face still a picture of vague youthfulness.
 Malasāra walked to the altar, and examined the prisoner.
 He poked at the man’s chest with one of his claws, but the man did not move.
-Malasāra gazed at the shackles.
+Malasāra then gazed at the shackles.
 He lifted up the links and pulled.
 The rusted chains gave away with a few tugs, and the prisoner slid to the ground, still unconscious.

 Malasāra bent closer over the captive, and placed his palm on the man’s chest.
-An instant later, the prisoner gasped to life, colour flooded his cheeks.
+An instant later, the prisoner gasped to life, and colour flooded his cheeks.
 The layer of dust on his body rose up like smoke.
-He sprang up, coughing and sputtering, like a drowning man pulled from the depths.
+He sprang up, coughing and sputtering, and saliva trickled from the corners of his mouth.
 His eyes went wide, then shut them immediately, blinded even by the soft light of the lamps.
-He tried to straighten himself, but he doubled over in pain, and he fell forward, clutching his chest.
+He tried to straighten himself, but doubled over in pain, and he fell forward, clutching his chest.
 The chains from the altar slid and clattered to the floor.
 The man clamped his hands over his ears, his mouth open in a silent scream of agony.
 Every movement, every tiny twitch seemed to cause the man excruciating pain.
 He sat, head bowed, gasping with shallow ragged breaths.

-The man snapped his head up, startled at the monstrous shape that towered over him.
-At first he saw nothing but a vague outline, and slowly his eyes focused.
+The young man snapped his head up, startled at the monstrous shape that towered over him.
+He saw nothing but a vague outline, and slowly his eyes focused.
 The creature before him had a frightening countenance, its teeth bared in what it possibly thought to be a smile, its wolfish teeth glinting in the lamplight.
-He fell over on his back, alarmed.
-He scrambled back a few paces, and looked up at the figure before him.
+The man fell over on his back, alarmed.
+He scrambled back a few paces, eyes fixed on the figure before him.

 Malasāra raised a hand.
 “Fear not, human.
 I mean you no harm.”

-The man blinked.
+The man blinked a few times.
 He looked around, at the lamps, the stone table and the now broken chains, disoriented still.
 “Wh...where am I?
 Who—what are you?” he managed to sputter out.
 His voice was dry and hoarse, and spoke in a raspy whisper.

 “No, you are not.
 I will answer your questions.
 But not here, Anāmaka.
 Let me take you to...a more familiar place.”